camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentgraded-input.md

 Any

 ### Format
-String (255)
+String (256)

 ## VLE_MOD_ID
 ### Description

-Property that connects a courseArea in a VLE with a module.
-It is used in the module_VLE_map entity of the UDD to link module instances to course areas.
-Note that several module instances (as identified by their UDD MOD_INSTANCE_ID) can link to one courseArea.
+An identifier for a course area in a VLE.
+It is used in conjunction with UDD_MOD_INST_ID to link module instances to course areas.
+Note that several module instances identified by their UDD_MOD_INST_ID can link to one VLE_MOD_ID in the VLE.

 ### Purpose